nmslib/nmslib/README.md

 2. **64-bit** Linux is recommended, but most of our code builds on **64-bit** Windows and MAC as well.
 3. Only for Linux/MAC: CMake (GNU make is also required)
 4. An Intel or AMD processor that supports SSE 4.2 is recommended
-5. Extended version of the library requires dev version of : Boost, GNU scientific library, and Eigen3.
+5. Extended version of the library requires a development version of the following libraries: Boost, GNU scientific library, and Eigen3.

 To install additional prerequisite packages on Ubuntu, type the following
 ```